 The main purpose of HIV is to copy itself as many times as it can.
 However, HIV lacks the machinery it needs to reproduce itself.
-Instead, it injects its genetic material into certain cells in your body.
-It then uses your body’s immune cells as a kind of HIV virus factory.
+Instead, it injects its genetic material into immune cells in the body called CD4 cells.
+It then uses these cells as a kind of HIV virus factory.

-Protease is an enzyme in your body that’s important for HIV replication.
-Protease inhibitor drugs block the action of protease.
-That means they prevent the protease enzyme from doing its part in the steps that allow HIV to multiply.
-In this way, protease inhibitors can interrupt the HIV lifecycle.
-This can stop the virus from multiplying in your body.
+Protease is an enzyme in the body that’s important for HIV replication.
+Protease inhibitor drugs block the action of protease enzymes.
+This prevents protease enzymes from doing their part in allowing HIV to multiply, interrupting the HIV life cycle as a result.
+This can stop the virus from multiplying. viral load

 - atazanavir (Reyataz)

 - fosamprenavir (Lexiva)